 They can thus feed on anything from vegetables, waste meat, and even waste potatoes.
 They also feed on things such as leather and soft fabrics.
 You should, therefore, be wary whenever you are throwing foods on your farm, hoping that they will rote and become manure.

-What you have to do is to refrain from throwing any type of waste food in your yard.
+What you have to do is to refrain from throwing any waste food in your yard.
 Also, avoid eating while in the garden because if any food drops, it can end up attracting rats and turn your farm into their new home.
-If you come across any food wastes on your farm, it is best if you pick them up and dispose of them carefully.
+If you come across any food waste on your farm, it is best to pick them up and dispose of them carefully.

 Once rats learn that your yard is a haven for food remains, they will slowly invade your garden, and within a short time, they are going to destroy some of your plants.

 Rats spend most of their time moving around, eating waste food, gnawing wood, wire insulators, and many other things.

 Once they finish their destruction, they start running around looking for water so that they can quench their thirst.
 Well, if you have drip irrigation in your garden or faulty pipes that are constantly leaking, then rats are going to make your yard their best stop.